menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 Use this function to fix inconsistencies between information in the registry and the DHCP database.

-1. In the Object List, select DHCP Scopes and then select a scope.
+1. In the *Object List*, select :guilabel:`DHCP Scopes` and then select a scope.

-2. Right-click the scope and select Reconcile Scopes.
+2. Right-click the scope and select :guilabel:`Reconcile Scopes`.

-3. Choose whether you want to verify only or fix any inconsistencies and click OK to complete the action.
+3. Choose whether you want to verify only or fix any inconsistencies and click :guilabel:`OK` to complete the action.

 Converting a Scope to a Range
 -----------------------------

 Use this function to convert an existing scope to an IP Address range, while keeping all the settings intact.

-1. In the Object List, select DHCP Scopes and then select a scope.
+1. In the *Object List*, select :guilabel:`DHCP Scopes` and then select a scope.

-2. From the menu bar, select Range, Convert to IP Address Range.
+2. From the menu bar, select :guilabel:`Range --> Convert to IP Address Range`.

-3. When the Men&Mice Management Console confirmation dialog box appears, click Yes to convert the range.
+3. When the Men&Mice Management Console confirmation dialog box appears, click :guilabel:`Yes` to convert the range.

 Converting a Range to a Scope
 -----------------------------

 Use this function to convert an existing IP Address range to a scope, while keeping all the settings intact.

-1. In the Object List, select IP Address Ranges and then select a range.
+1. In the *Object List*, select :guilabel:`IP Address Ranges` and then select a range.

-2. From the menu bar, select Range, Convert to DHCP Scope, or right click and select Convert to DHCP Scope.
-The Scope Creation Wizard will appear, with the subnet field pre-populated for the selected range:
+2. From the menu bar, select :guilabel:`Range --> Convert to DHCP Scope`, or right click and select :guilabel:`Convert to DHCP Scope`.
+The *Scope Creation Wizard* will appear, with the subnet field pre-populated for the selected range.

-3. Clicking Next will continue with the Scope Creation Wizard as normal.
+3. Clicking :guilabel:`Next` will continue with the *Scope Creation Wizard* as normal.

 Scope Policies (Windows Server 2012 or newer)
 ---------------------------------------------